 3. Following a successful crowd funding appeal, we legally challenged the authorisation of pain-inducing restraint on children during their journeys to and from secure children’s homes.
 As a result, the Ministry of Justice conducted an internal review of its policy.
 After we applied for permission for judicial review to the High Court, in October 2018, the Ministry of Justice appointed Charlie Taylor to conduct a full-scale review of pain-inducing restraint in child prisons and during children’s journeys to and from detention.
 Then, in February 2019, the Independent Inquiry into Child Sexual Abuse concluded that pain-inducing restraint is a form of child abuse and recommended it be legally prohibited (we gave evidence to the inquiry) – see its Recommendation 5 below.
 In June 2020, Charlie Taylor’s review was published and recommended that pain-inducing restraint techniques be taken out of the core restraint training syllabus – in respect of both child prisons and during children’s journeys to/from custody.
 The government accepted this recommendation but indicated it would take some time to implement.
-After further pressure from our lawyers, in August 2020, the Ministry of Justice instructed the company taking children to/from custodial institutions that they were no longer authorised to use pain-inducing techniques as a form of restraint.
+After further pressure from our lawyers, in August 2020, the Ministry of Justice instructed the companies taking children to/from custodial institutions that they were no longer authorised to use pain-inducing techniques as a form of restraint.
 Their use is now only permissible in emergency self-defence situations when alternative action is not possible.
 We were also given a time-frame for when pain-inducing techniques will be removed from the core syllabus in child prisons.

 4. The Mental Health Units (Use of Force) Act 2018 received Royal Assent in November 2018.
 We worked on the legislation with YoungMinds and others throughout its Parliamentary passage.
 We lobbied for a number of safeguards and were delighted that three of these were included in the legislation: